psiberx/cp2077-neurespec/README.md

 Neu-Re-Spec integrates into the *Hub* menu.
 You can access new functions in the *Hub > Character* section.

-To manage individual attributes, perks and skills, follow button hints in the bottom right corner of the screen.
+To manage individual attributes, perks and skills, follow button hints in the tooltip and in the bottom right corner of the screen.

 ### Attributes

-When an attribute is hovered and is not at the minimum level (3), a new action *Sell* is available, which downgrades attribute one level and restores one attribute point.
+When an attribute is hovered and is not at the minimum level (3), a new *Return* action is available, which downgrades attribute one level and restores one attribute point.
 It's bound to the same key used to disassemble items (default is `Z` for keyboard input).